thijsDieperink/strad-md-infra/README.md

 9. If this and the *workerDependencies.sh* file runs without errors, you have properly installed all the necessary dependencies
 10. Now we are going to install the framework related dependencies
 11. We are going to do this by running the *workerInstallation.sh* file, this file creates some brane specific configuration files, certifications and downloads the necessary images
-12. Run installation | `sh workerInstallation.sh [ipAddressWorker]`.
+12. Run installation | `sh worker/workerInstallation.sh [ipAddressWorker]`.
 Don't forget to add the worker's IP
 13. If this runs without errors, you successfully created your worker node

 ## Preparing the control node